 In either case, you are unlikely to make much headway with either saving or investing if you do them manually.
 Only once you have used automation to remove yourself from the process can these two vitally important (and different) activities truly contribute to your financial security.

 About the Author: Chris Bennett is a marketing director for Creditloan.com.
 Credit Loan has been in the business of helping people with money problems for over twelve years.
 The site provides one-stop access to intuitive articles, reputable service providers and financial calculators.
-For example, loans come in so many varieties.
+For example, invest $500,000 or go big and invest 1 million dollars, Good Financial Cents is here to help you with your investment decisions.